Multipolar Acoustic Source Reconstruction from Sparse Far-Field Data using ALOHA: Introduction

 \section{Introduction}

-Inverse source problems have numerous applications in science and engineering, particularly in the fields of biomedical imaging \cite{Thio23,Beltrachini21,Ammari12}, non-destructive testing \cite{Takahashi22}, telecommunication \cite{Leone18}, seismology \cite{Apostol}, and atmospheric sciences \cite{Badia02, AmmariN}.
-Several algorithms have been developed for the resolution of inverse source problems in acoustic and electromagnetic media given their potential applications, experimental setup, practical needs or source types, and mathematical or engineering aspects.
+Inverse source problems (ISPs) have numerous applications, particularly in the fields of biomedical imaging \cite{Thio23,Beltrachini21,Ammari12}, non-destructive testing \cite{Takahashi22}, telecommunication \cite{Leone18}, and atmospheric sciences \cite{Badia02, AmmariN}.
+Several algorithms have been developed for solving ISPs.

-Leone, Maisto, and Pierri \cite{Leone18} employed inverse source problems in electromagnetic media to \textit{synthesize conformal antennas}.
-Beltrachini et al. \cite{Beltrachini21} and Thio et al. \cite{Thio23} have used inverse source problems to simulate neuron responses for intracranial recordings and for \textit{electroencephalography} (EEG).
-In a similar vein, inverse source problems have been used in \textit{magnetoencephalography} (MEG), for example, in \cite{Jerbi04}.
-An inverse problem for the reconstruction of temporally localized acoustic sources relevant to \textit{photoacoustic tomography} has been dealt with by Ammari et al. \cite{Ammari12}.
-Given their potential uses in security robots, cross-correlation-based passive imaging algorithms were suggested in \cite{AmmariN} for locating correlated ambient noise sources in attenuating acoustic media.
+Leone, Maisto, and Pierri \cite{Leone18} employed ISPs in electromagnetic media to \textit{synthesize conformal antennas}.
+Beltrachini et al. \cite{Beltrachini21} and Thio et al. \cite{Thio23} have used ISPs to simulate neuron responses for intracranial recordings and for \textit{electroencephalography} (EEG).
+In a similar vein, ISPs have been used in \textit{magnetoencephalography} (MEG), for example, in \cite{Jerbi04}.
+An ISP for the reconstruction of temporally localized acoustic sources for \textit{photoacoustic tomography} has been dealt with in \cite{Ammari12}.
+Given their potential uses in security robots, cross-correlation-based passive imaging algorithms were suggested for locating correlated ambient noise sources in \cite{AmmariN}.
 A deep learning \textit{elastography} framework that uses sparse dynamic measurements was suggested in \cite{Yoo2018}.

-On the technical side, Devaney, Marengo, and Li \cite{Devaney} developed a broad mathematical framework for inverse source problems in non-homogeneous media and proposed an optimization framework for reconstructing the minimal-energy sources.
-A framework based on finite elements was proposed in \cite{Beltrachini19} for the detection of multipolar sources with applications in EEG.
-To find directive sources that resemble Gaussian beams, Eibert et al. \cite{Eibert16} suggested a solution framework based on the Huygens radiator concept. \textit{Multiple Signal Classification} (MUSIC) algorithms for inverse source problems were discussed in \cite{Griesmaier017b}.
+On the technical side, an optimization framework was developed for reconstructing the minimal-energy sources in \cite{Devaney}.
+A finite element method was proposed in \cite{Beltrachini19} for the detection of multipolar sources with applications in EEG. \textit{Multiple Signal Classification} (MUSIC) algorithms for ISPs were discussed in \cite{Griesmaier017b}.